 Female weevils are known for burrowing inside of grain, where they will deposit their eggs.
 Once hatched, weevil larvae feed on the inside of these grain kernels, until reaching maturity.

-It is at this point that weevils emerge from the inside of these kernels, with the intent of mating.
+At this point, weevils emerge from the inside of these kernels, with the intent of mating.
 The burrowing and egg-laying process will then repeat itself indefinitely.

 What About Weevil Infested Corn?